farmOS/openlayers/README.md

 drush dl-openlayers
 ```

-The procedure to do it manually is to download the latest Openlayers library from the official website: http://openlayers.org/ and unzip it at the place where your libraries are.
+If you do not use Drush, download the latest Openlayers library from the official website: http://openlayers.org/ and unzip it at the place where your libraries are.

 Usually it's in /sites/all/libraries, but it can change depending on your installation.